Sherri010/Intro-to-Chrome-DevTools/devtools.md

 ## Introduction to Chrome DevTools

 ###Objectives
+In this lesson, we will go over the most important features of Chrome Developer Tools.
 By the end of this lesson, you will be able to:
+ - Explain what DevTools is and what each tab does
+ - Inspect HTML, CSS and JavaScript
+ - Add break points to DOM elements and JavaScript files
+ - Write snippets

+###Before we begin
+Make sure you have Chrome installed.
+You should alse be familiar with basics of HTML, CSS and JavaScript and how they work together to create a web page.

 ## What is DevTools?
 DevTools is a built in tool for developers in Chrome browser to do debugging and find detailed infomration about the a web application or a web page.
 It's consisted of multiple tabs and each one focus on a specific aspect of an app.
 You can explore the HTML/CSS used in the webpage to debug JavaScript and view network perfomance.